 C.H.I.L.D. offers the following services

-- Individual, family, and group counseling with case management at our Northwest and Southeast offices.
+- Individual, family, and group counseling at our Northwest and Southeast offices.
 Groups are offered for children ages 4-7, 8-12, and 13-18.

 - Resilient Scholars Project, providing group and individual counseling at school- and community-based locations throughout the District to children who have experienced at least one traumatic event.